More data and details can be found in the TRIMIS DASHBOARD

 - Sustainable Urban Mobility Plan (SUMP) for Metropolitan Area of Thessaloniki

 - Framework on the Rehabilitation and Restructure of the OSE (Greek Rail Organisation)

-The main players involved in developing research and innovation policy at the political level in Greece are the Government and the Parliament with its advisory body, the Greek Permanent Committee for Technology Assessment (GPCTA).
-At the operational level, responsibility for research policy rests with the General Secretariat for Research and Technology (GSRT) of the Ministry of Education, Life Long Learning and Religious Affairs, along with the Ministry of Economy, Development and Tourism.
+The main players involved in developing research and innovation policy at the political level in Greece are the Government and the Parliament.
+At the operational level, responsibility for research policy rests with the General Secretariat for Research and Innovation (GSRI) of the Ministry of Education, Life Long Learning and Religious Affairs, along with the Ministry of Economy, Development and Tourism.
 Both the National Hellenic Research Foundation (NHRF) and the Centre for Research and Technology Hellas (CRTH) are supervised by the GSRT, and the National Council for Research and Technology (NCRT) also reports directly to the Minister of Education and Religious Affairs.

-The Ministry of Transport, Infrastructure and Networks is responsible for planning and implementing national transport policy.
-Policy developed by the Ministry of Environment, Energy and Climate Change and the Ministry of Development, Competitiveness and Shipping also has an important influence on transport research.
+The Ministry of Infrastructure and Transport is responsible for planning and implementing national transport policy.
+Policy developed by the Ministry of Environment, Energy and Climate Change and the Ministry of Development and Investment also has an important influence on transport research.

 Current funding sources and programmes related to transport research in Greece include:

 - Transport (2021-2027) - seeks to improve transport connectivity, ensuring an environmentally sustainable transport sector, providing accessibility and social inclusion and strengthening security and safety of transport systems.
 By implementing critical infrastructure projects that have a large multiplier for the economy it aims to make the daily life of citizens better